jannegpriv/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 ## Binding Configuration

 You will have to configure the bridge with username and password, these must be the same credentials as used when logging into https://mypages.verisure.com.
-You can also configure your pin-code(s) to be able to lock/unlock the SmartLock(s) and arm/unarm the Alarm(s).
+You must configure your pin-code(s) to be able to lock/unlock the SmartLock(s) and arm/unarm the Alarm(s).
 **NOTE:** To be able to have full control over all SmartLock functionality, the user has to have Administrator rights.

 ## Discovery